cyrilletuzi/eslint-plugin-angular-modern/docs/DESIGN_CHOICES.md

 For example, banning `NgClass` is just done by detecting identifiers called `NgClass`, and that is all.
 In a theorical world, precision would require to check it is a `NgClass` coming from `@angular/common`.
 But in practice, this level of precision is useless, because it is very unlikely something else is called `NgClass`.

 For the same reason, [typed linting](https://typescript-eslint.io/getting-started/typed-linting) is avoided as much as possible.

-## Legacy

-One of the main goals of this lint package is to ban legacy Angular features.
-But **what is considered legacy?
-Any feature for which a new stable API has been introduced to achieve the same goal but in a new way.**

-Some may argue that some features are not legacy and are still supported.
-I work with the modern Angular since its alpha version, so more than 10 years now, and I learned one thing: the cake is a lie.
-For many reasons, the Angular team has to be careful about how they communicate about changes.
-But let us take an example: dependency injection.
-At first, the official message from the documentation was "both constructor-based injection and `inject()` are OK".
-But quietly and quite quickly, the constructor-based injection has disappeared from the documentation and `inject()` is now enforced by default by Angular ESLint.
-It has been the same story for every feature.

-One may disagree, and that is OK.
-Then, just do not use the presets aimed at banning legacy features.
-But **it is useless to start debates about this in issues or discussions, they would be closed right away.**

 [Back to README](../README.md)